dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 type ➔ type `const `(qualification conversion) type ➔ type (identity conversion)

-Besides standard conversions there are the **user-defined conversions**, meaning conversion functions and converting constructors. **User-defined conversions** are applied only if they are unambiguous.
+Besides **standard conversions** there are the **user-defined conversions**, meaning **conversion functions** and **converting constructors**. **User-defined conversions** are applied only if they are unambiguous.
 It is good to know that at most one **user-defined conversion** is implicitly applied to a single value.
 Three forms of conversion sequences can be constructed from these different conversions:

 - Standard conversion sequence
 - User-defined conversion sequence
 - Ellipsis conversion sequence

+> NOTE: 原文后面对这三种conversion进行了专门介绍

 ![](./Table-1-Standard-Conversions.png)

 ## Standard Conversion Sequences

 The **standard conversion sequence** is either an identity conversion or consists of one to three standard conversions from the four categories when identity is not considered, at most one conversion per category.
-The standard conversions are always applied in a certain order: Lvalue transformation, Promotion or Conversion and Qualification adjustment.
+The **standard conversions** are always applied in a certain order: Lvalue transformation, Promotion or Conversion and Qualification adjustment.
 The **standard conversion sequence** is ranked according to the conversions it contains, the conversion with the lowest rank dictates（决定了） the rank of the whole sequence.

 **Examples:**